 For many people, getting back behind the wheel is a big priority after a stroke.
 This guide has information about how stroke and transient ischaemic attack (TIA) can affect your ability to drive and what you need to do if you want to get back in the driving seat.

-This guide provides information about epilepsy after stroke, types of seizures and how epilepsy is diagnosed and treated.
+Having a seizure after a stroke can be frightening.
+Some stroke survivors are diagnosed with epilepsy, which is the tendency to have repeated seizures.
+This guide provides information about epilepsy after stroke, types of seizure and how epilepsy is diagnosed and treated.

 There are plenty of holiday options to choose from if you or someone you care for has had a stroke.
 From respite breaks to accessible holiday packages, there are options that cater for many of the difficulties a stroke survivor might face.
 This guide offers some helpful tips on organising a holiday and some sources of help and advice you may find useful.

 The Stroke Support - UK is an independent stroke club affiliated to the Stroke Association that offers a range of activities to its volunteers and members.

 Young stroke survivor Emily Curry reflects on her life a year after her stroke.

 Gareth Davies had a stroke because of high blood pressure and is supporting a new campaign from the Stroke Association which aims to reduce the number of strokes across Wales.

 Stroke survivor and volunteer Emma Day shares her story and why volunteering is important.

 The Stroke Association is the leading charity in the UK changing the world for people affected by stroke.

 When you have a stroke you need information you can trust.
 That’s why we produce high-quality information for stroke survivors and their families.